tsujigiri/vote-o-scope/README.md

 ## Development

-To run the test, [phantomjs](http://phantomjs.org/) needs to be installed.
+To run the tests, [phantomjs](http://phantomjs.org/) needs to be installed.